-The problem is that a mist of oil mixed with this air, known as "blow by", and it will wind up coating your intake valves and other parts.
+The problem is that a mist of oil mixed with this air, known as "blow-by", and will wind up coating your intake valves and other parts.
 The oil has a low octane, meaning it increases the chance of knock, reducing performance and limiting tuning potential.

-An air oil separator or an oil catch can will help to prevent this carbon build up on the valves, as well as keep the air from the intake, intercooler, and other parts clean.
-This not only helps to keep your engine clean, but helps to improve power and reliability.
+An air oil separator or an oil catch can help to prevent this carbon build up on the valves, as well as keep the oil vapor from contaminating the intake manifold and rest of the intake system, including the intercooler.
+This not only helps to keep your engine clean but helps to improve power and reliability.

 We've compared the best of both air oil separators and oil catch cans, and will help you understand the difference and which is right for you.